ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 ## Stream States

-WebTransport Connect Streams are regular HTTP/2 streams that follow the stream lifecycle descirbed in Section 5.1 of {{!RFC7540}}.
+WebTransport Connect Streams are regular HTTP/2 streams that follow the stream lifecycle described in Section 5.1 of {{!RFC7540}}.
 WebTransport Streams established with the WTHEADERS frame also follow the same lifecycle as regular HTTP/2 streams, but have an additional dependency on the Connect Stream that they reference via their Connect Stream ID.